Hanging on by the seat of your pants on the zipline

 While we were exploring we saw a tiny sign that caught our eye.
-Canopy Tour.
+Magoebaskloof Canopy Tour.
 In a moment of madness, we decided to investigate and see what it was all about.
-A zipline adventure that weaved its way through the gullies of the Letaba River gorge.
+A zip line adventure that weaved its way through the gullies of the Letaba River gorge.
 Why not?

-A true adrenalin junkie seeking thrills might yawn at it.
+A true adrenaline junkie seeking adventurous thrills might yawn at it.
 What did we have to lose?

 Kitting up and heading out